Blog Posts in August 2013

 Routing protocols running on virtual appliances significantly increase the flexibility of virtual-to-physical network integration – you can easily move the whole application stack across subnets or data centers without changing the physical network configuration.

-Major hypervisor vendors already support the concept: VMware NSX Edge Services Router can run OSPF, BGP or IS-IS, and BGP is coming to Hyper-V gateways.
+Major hypervisor vendors already support the concept: VMware NSX-T edge nodes can run BGP or OSPF1, and Hyper-V gateways can run BGP.
 Like it or not, we’ll have to accept these solutions in the near future – here’s a quick survival guide.

 Every time I mention overlay virtual networking tunnels someone starts worrying about the scalability of this approach along the lines of “In a data center with hundreds of hosts, do I have an impossibly high number of GRE tunnels in the full mesh?
 Are there scaling limitations to this approach?”

 Not surprisingly, some ToR switch vendors abuse this fear to the point where they look downright stupid (but I guess that’s their privilege), so let’s set the record straight.

 VMware gave me early access to NSX hands-on lab a few days prior to VMworld 2013.
 The lab was meant to demonstrate the basics of NSX, from VXLAN encapsulation to cross-subnet flooding, but I quickly veered off the beaten path and started playing with routing protocols in NSX Edge appliances.